UCLA conducts research for a wide range of medical disorders and offers patients opportunities to participate in research and clinical trials.

 Below are some featured trials at UCLA.
 Click here for a PDF of these trials.
 You may also visit the links to the right for additional trials from our clinical departments.

 Information for Participants (UCLA OHRPP)

 UCLA Cancer Trials (UCLA JCCC)

 Link to Non-Cancer Trials at UCLA

-For those who are suffering from feelings of depression, sadness, hopelessness, memory loss, concentration difficulties, lack of energy, or loss of interest and pleasure in normal activities, UCLA is conducting a 12-week research study using an experimental combination of two drugs and a placebo (inactive substance).
+For those who are suffering from feelings of depression, sadness, hopelessness, memory loss, concentration difficulties, lack of energy, or loss of interest and pleasure in normal activities, UCLA is conducting a one-year research study using an experimental combination of two drugs and a placebo (inactive substance).
 The study seeks participants 60 years of age and older who are not currently receiving any psychiatric treatment with medications.
 Medical and psychiatric evaluations and limited physical exams are provided as a part of the study.
 Participants will undergo PET and MRI scans.
 Evaluations and study medications are provided at no charge.
 Info: (310) 794-9523

 UCLA researchers are seeking women ages 18 to 55 to help understand brain activity changes associated with a chronic-pain condition called vulvodynia.
 Women who have been diagnosed with vulvodynia or vestibulodynia, or those with chronic pain around the opening of the vagina with or without intercourse, may be eligible to participate.
 Participation includes a pelvic exam, sensitivity testing, one small blood sample and one MRI scan.
 Volunteers can earn up to $210 for participating.
 Info: (310) 825-5255 or email@example.com.